 4. Prepare and transmit monthly Sales Tax payment in a timely manner.

 5. Assist Administration personnel with various tasks and projects as assigned.

-6. Assume all other duties as assigned by the Chief Financial Officer and the Director of Finance.
+6. Assume all other duties as assigned by the Chief Financial Officer and Finance Manager.

 7. Assist in annual budget preparation.